Singapore Government Logo

 Growth Form It is a perennial, herbaceous plant, forming clumps up to 0.9 m tall but often shorter, with underground corms.

-Foliage Leaves are thin, usually with heart-shaped or arrowhead-shaped leaf blades, but may be oblong or crinkled in some cultivars.
-Colouration are usually combination of a green base with varying zones, spots or splashes, often in reds and pinks.
-Leaves are deciduous, often absent in unsuitable conditions.
+Foliage The leaves are thin, usually with heart-shaped or arrowhead-shaped leaf blades, but may be oblong or crinkled in some cultivars.
+The colouration of the leaves are generally a combination of a green base with varying zones, spots or splashes, often in reds and pinks.
+The leaves are deciduous, often absent in unsuitable conditions.

 Cultivation It grows best in acidic soils rich in organic matter.
 Fertilise regularly with a low-nitrogen or balanced fertiliser.